go-goyave/goyave/docs_src/src/guide/basics/validation.md

 #### :field

 `:field` is replaced by the name of the field.
-If it exists, the replacer with favor the language lines in `fields.json`.
+If it exists, the replacer will favor the language lines in `fields.json`.

 #### :other

 `:other` is replaced by the name of the field given as first parameter in the rule definition.
-If it exists, the replacer with favor the language lines in `fields.json`.
+If it exists, the replacer will favor the language lines in `fields.json`.

 For example, the `same:password_confirmation` rule compares two fields together and returns the following message if the validation fails:
 ```